-My newest passion is writing non-fiction picture books.
-I will jump right in and tell you I am climbing the hill, taking the risks, and learning every day how to think, act, talk, and write like a published writer.
+Tulsa Whimsy website is launching a literacy blog for readers and shoppers.
+Book talks, book reviews, librarian news, indie bookshops, and my latest love, picture books will be featured on the blog.
+I will jump right in and tell you I am climbing the hill, taking the risks, and learning every day how to think, act, and be an author.
 Shortly after I started my TULSA Whimsy business, I realized there were stories to tell about the history I was promoting.
 Short stories you can tell someone at the grocery store.
 Long stories I needed to write to capture all the events I was learning about.

 Route 66 was created with purpose and passion in 1926.
-Currently I am writing a non-fiction picture book about this famous highway in America that was and is still an icon in the world of travel.
+Currently, I am writing a non-fiction picture book about a famous highway in America that was and is still an icon in the world of travel.
 Over time, the road grew more and more popular with business owners and tourists from around the world.
-Three decades later the newer interstate highways bypassed Route 66, leaving it in the dust.
+Five decades later the newer interstate highways bypassed Route 66, leaving it in the dust.
 But not for long.
 The magic of Route 66 is still very much alive today.
-This picture book biography is about the Father of Route 66, Cyrus Avery, and the many obstacles he endured while creating great things for Tulsa, Oklahoma.
+My current picture book biography is about the Father of Route 66, Cyrus Avery, and the many obstacles he endured while creating great things for Tulsa, Oklahoma.
 I want to be known as the author who introduces Cyrus Avery and Route 66 to new generations of readers.